1984–85 Wolverhampton Wanderers F.C. season: Background

+Appointment of new manager

-Scotsman, Docherty, often affectionately referred to as "The Doc" had been appointed as Manager at the Molineux based club in June 1984 following the club's relegation from Division 1.
+Scotsman Tommy Docherty, often affectionately referred to as "The Doc", had been appointed as Manager in June 1984 following the club's relegation from Division 1.

-Docherty was a well travelled player and manager, having taken charge of six different teams during the previous seven years before his appointment at the Molineux and had already spent time in the Midlands at Wolves local rivals Aston Villa where he had been sacked in 1970 with the club bottom of Division Two.
-By the time he had been appointed Manager at the Wolves, Docherty had already quite an eclectic Managerial experience.
+Docherty was a well-travelled player and manager, having taken charge of six different teams during the previous seven years before his appointment at Molineux.
+He had already spent time in the Midlands at Wolves' local rivals Aston Villa, where he had been sacked in 1970 with the club bottom of Division Two.

-During his first managerial role in 1967/68, Docherty had famously vowed to take Rotherham United up out of Division 2, but instead performed the opposite, taking them down to Division 3.
-His next big management spell was at Villa before moving overseas to manage Porto and he had also enjoyed time as an international manager with his native Scotland (guiding them towards the 1974 World Cup) but he quit this role before qualification was secured to take over as manager at Manchester United.
+During his first managerial role in 1967–68, Docherty had famously vowed to take Rotherham United up out of Division 2, but instead performed the opposite, taking them down to Division 3.
+His next management role was at Aston Villa before moving overseas to manage Porto.
+He also spent time as an international manager with his native Scotland (guiding them towards the 1974 World Cup) but he quit this role before qualification was secured to take over as manager at Manchester United.

-At Manchester United, Docherty experienced relegation and promotion from/to the Division 1 and secured success with his Red Devils, defeating rivals Liverpool to win the 1977 FA Cup, only for Docherty to be sacked days later due to having an affair with the club physiotherapists wife.
+At Manchester United, Docherty experienced relegation from and promotion to Division 1, as well as defeating rivals Liverpool to win the 1977 FA Cup, only to be sacked days later due to having an affair with the club physiotherapist's wife.

-Doherty's nomadic path saw him manage several British based clubs following this for short periods and he would also spend time working in Australia at Sydney Olympic on two occasions.
-The later would be his last role prior to his appointment at Wolves.
+Doherty's nomadic path saw him manage several British-based clubs following this for short periods, as well as working in Australia at Sydney Olympic on two occasions.
+The latter would be his last role prior to his appointment at Wolves.